-Number of holes per lateral = $(L{Lat} - 1.50/3) + X$;

-where: X = 1 if R < 0.5; and X = 2 if $R \ge 0.5$; and

-R =the remainder from the mathematical equation.
+Number of holes per lateral = $(L{Lat} - 1.50/3) + X$; where: X = 1 if R < 0.5; and X = 2 if $R \ge 0.5$; and R = the remainder from the mathematical equation.

-- (8) The first hole in each lateral shall be eighteen (18) inches from the center of the manifold.(9) The last hole in the pressure distribution lateral before the end cap shall be at not less than eighteen (18) inches and not more than thirty-six (36) inches from the end cap. - (10) The end of each lateral shall be capped, and a one-fourth (1/4) inch hole shall be drilled in the upper half of the end cap. - (11) Burrs shall be removed from the edges of all holes and from the interiors of all laterals. - (12) All pressure distribution laterals shall be: - (A) at the same elevation; and - (B) level throughout their lengths. - (13) The pressure distribution laterals shall be placed in the aggregate bed with all holes, except the end cap holes, facing down. - (i) Pressure distribution laterals shall be laid out as shown in Figure 2, as follows: - (1) The separation distance between pressure distribution laterals shall be not less than twenty-four (24) inches and not more than thirty-six (36) inches. - (2) Pressure distribution laterals shall be located not less than twelve (12) inches and not more than eighteen (18) inches from the sides of the aggregate bed along the length of the lateral. - (3) Pressure distribution laterals shall be attached to the manifold using nondirectional fittings designed to withstand the required pressures exerted on them. inches from the end of the aggregate bed.
+- (8) The first hole in each lateral shall be eighteen (18) inches from the center of the manifold. - (9) The last hole in the pressure distribution lateral before the end cap shall be at not less than eighteen (18) inches and not more than thirty-six (36) inches from the end cap. - (10) The end of each lateral shall be capped, and a one-fourth (1/4) inch hole shall be drilled in the upper half of the end cap. - (11) Burrs shall be removed from the edges of all holes and from the interiors of all laterals. - (12) All pressure distribution laterals shall be: - (A) at the same elevation; and - (B) level throughout their lengths. - (13) The pressure distribution laterals shall be placed in the aggregate bed with all holes, except the end cap holes, facing down. - (i) Pressure distribution laterals shall be laid out as shown in Figure 2, as follows: - (1) The separation distance between pressure distribution laterals shall be not less than twenty-four (24) inches and not more than thirty-six (36) inches. - (2) Pressure distribution laterals shall be located not less than twelve (12) inches and not more than eighteen - (18) inches from the sides of the aggregate bed along the length of the lateral.

-- (5) All joints, including the end caps, shall withstand the pressures exerted on them. - (j) Effluent pump selection for elevated sand mound onsite sewage systems shall be based on the manufacturer's pump curves for the required pump discharge rate at the total dynamic head imposed on the pump, as follows: - (1) The total discharge rate of the effluent pump shall be the total number of one-quarter (1/4) inch holes in all laterals (including the holes in the end caps) times one and twenty-eight hundredths (1.28) gallons per minute (gpm). - (2) The total dynamic head imposed on the pump shall be the sum of the following: - (A) The design head shall be three (3) feet. - (B) Plus friction loss in the effluent force main and manifold as determined by Tables X and XI in section 84(h) of this rule when plastic pipe is used. - (C) Plus the static head which is the difference in elevation from the effluent pump and the highest point in the effluent force main or the connection to the manifold, whichever is the highest elevation.
+- (3) Pressure distribution laterals shall be attached to the manifold using nondirectional fittings designed to withstand the required pressures exerted on them. - (4) The end of each pressure distribution lateral with the hole in the end cap of the lateral shall be eighteen (18) inches from the end of the aggregate bed. - (5) All joints, including the end caps, shall withstand the pressures exerted on them. - (j) Effluent pump selection for elevated sand mound onsite sewage systems shall be based on the manufacturer's pump curves for the required pump discharge rate at the total dynamic head imposed on the pump, as follows: - (1) The total discharge rate of the effluent pump shall be the total number of one-quarter (1/4) inch holes in all laterals (including the holes in the end caps) times one and twenty-eight hundredths (1.28) gallons per minute (gpm).

+- (2) The total dynamic head imposed on the pump shall be the sum of the following: - (A) The design head shall be three (3) feet. - (B) Plus friction loss in the effluent force main and manifold as determined by Tables IX and X in section 76(h) of this rule when plastic pipe is used. - (C) Plus the static head which is the difference in elevation from the effluent pump and the highest point in the effluent force main or the connection to the manifold, whichever is the highest elevation.

-410 IAC 6-10.1-91 Elevated sand mound onsite sewage systems: protection of the site
+410 IAC 6-8.3-83 Elevated sand mound onsite sewage systems: protection of the site